Boyer's Furnace 40 Mile

 Boyer’s Furnace is a low-key, minimally supported 40-mile loop through the Massanutten Mountains.
 The run was started in 2006 by Greg Loomis and is named for Boyer’s Furnace, one of four stone blast furnaces operated in Fort Valley during the 19th Century.

 The event is a "fat-ass" - no entry fee, no awards, some aid.
 Entry to the 2016 race will be opened on Monday November 21, through the VHTRC's online entry process.
 The field will be limited to 75 runners.

 Interested in volunteering?
 Please contact the RDs, as volunteers are needed to make this race a success!

-Where: The start is at Camp Roosevelt's "horse parking lot" at the southern end of the Fort Valley.
+Where: The start is at Camp Roosevelt's "horse parking lot" at the southern end of the Fort Valley (also known as Stephens Trail Parking in Google Maps).

 When: Monday, December 26, 2016 at 7:00 am.
 (NOTE - NEW DATE!!)